wonderbird/wonderbird.github.io/_posts/2022-05-23-safety-net-for-architecture.md

 #### Level 2: Coupling in the Frontend

-Because the `frontend` is the largest subsystem and it shows the most active development, the remaining analyses focus on that subsystem.
+The remaining analyses focus on the `frontend`, because it is the largest subsystem and it shows the most active development.

 ##### Advice: Separate Inter-Module Coupling Analysis from Module-Test Coupling Analysis

 My first analysis of top level module coupling included the `__tests__` folder.
 Code Maat showed only one entry: The degree of coupling between `patients` and `__tests__` is 51 %.

-This is quite expected, because in a project with solid tests, a feature file will always be coupled to the assoicated test to some degree.
+This is expected, because in a project with solid tests, a feature file will always be coupled to the assoicated test to some degree.
 Whether the value of 51 % is good, can be debated.

-What puzzled me first, was the absence of other coupling entries.
-I suspected that the module-test coupling overshadowed inter-module coupling.
-To avoid this confusion, I decided to analyze inter-module coupling separately from module-test.
+However, the absence of other coupling entries puzzled me first.
+I was expecting to see coupling between the top level `frontend` modules as well.
+So, I suspected that the module-test coupling overshadowed inter-module coupling.
+To avoid this confusion, I decided to analyze inter-module coupling separately from module-test coupling.

 ##### Coupling of Top Level Frontend Modules

 Code Maat does not report significant coupling among the top level modules of the `frontend`.

-However, reducing the minimum coupling considered by Code Maat to 10% shows some modules with a small amount of coupling.
-The numbers below 30% indicate a healthy code base.
+In order to see whether I configured Code Maat correctly, I reduced the minimum coupling considered by Code Maat to 10
+%.
+Now some modules with a small amount of coupling are listed.
+Numbers below 30 % are ok for a healthy code base.

 {% include hospitalrun/change-coupling-table.html
    caption="Coupling of Top Level Frontend Modules"